pletcher/logos-sophokleios/README.md

 For now, enable S3 uploads by proxyin the MinIO server with `fly proxy 9000`.

+## What are we doing?

+We have canonical texts that have been digitized, and we have people who have been writing commentaries in formats that are not compatible with these digital versions.
+How do we fit these two things together?

+Digital preservation and presentation.

 ## About the schema

 We follow the [CTS URN spec](http://cite-architecture.github.io/ctsurn_spec/),